-Apache Storm is fairly independent of changes to the HDP cluster, but you must upgrade Storm for rolling upgrade support in HDP 2.3.4 and be on the latest version of Storm.
+Apache Storm is fairly independent of changes to the HDP cluster, but you must upgrade Storm for rolling upgrade support in HDP 2.5.0 and be on the latest version of Storm.

 - 1. After upgrading Storm, replace your configuration.
-Copy /etc/storm/conf from the template to the conf directory . - 2.
+In /etc/storm/conf/ storm.yaml change references backtype.storm to org.apache.storm.
+This is needed because namespace migration in apache storm. - 2.
 Replace your ZooKeeper configuration after upgrading.
-Replace the ZooKeeper template configuration in /etc/zookeeper/conf.

-3. Ensure ZooKeeper is running.
+Replace the ZooKeeper template configuration in /etc/zookeeper/conf. - 3.
+Ensure ZooKeeper is running.
 On the storm node, run the following command: